E-commerce to Europe from Canada: IOSS, VAT, and the 2026 EU Customs Reform

 Example Calculation:

-- The Order: 4 silk blouses + 2 wool blouses + 1 pair of leather shoes
+- The order: 4 silk blouses plus 2 wool blouses plus 1 pair of leather shoes.

-- The Assessment: Silk and wool have different tariff sub-headings, meaning there are two distinct categories in the box.
+- The assessment: Silk blouses, wool blouses, and leather shoes each fall under a different tariff sub-heading, so there are three distinct categories in the box.

 Industry experts warn that these fixed costs risk hollowing out the Import One-Stop Shop (IOSS) scheme by making the "simplified" route more expensive and complex than standard customs procedures.
 If charges cannot be collected digitally, the burden may revert to couriers, reintroducing "cash-on-delivery" delays and eroding the seamless checkout experience IOSS initially promised.